owen-duncan-snobel/driveIn/README.md

 It uses [Strapi](https://github.com/strapi/strapi) a headless CMS as the backend to enable quick and concise input of the content that will be displayed (ex.
 Movies, Menu items, Screens).
 A default schema has been designed to allow for easy migration to the new system without the need to rewrite a database schema from the ground up.
 Strapi also allows the Admin to change permissions as well as update the schema and content types as needed.

-For the front end it utilizes React and tailwind to allow for easy customization of the components to match your needs.
+For the frontend it is using Gatsby and TailwindCSS to allow for easy customization of the components to match your needs.
+Both Gatsby and Tailwind allow for minimized file sizes for faster loading.

+For the backend it is using Strapi.
+It is also utilizing a Webhook that triggers a Gatsby rebuild whenever the Screens / Movies / Prices .. etc update for up to date current information on the frontend.

 <img src="https://github.com/owen-duncan-snobel/driveIn/blob/master/images/now_playing_ex.png?raw=true">